sunisfighting/sunisfighting.github.io/_pages/about.md

 - *08/2022*: One paper was accepted by ICDE 2023.

-- *05/2022*: My paper titled "A Survey on Deep Learning for Data-driven Soft Sensors" was selected as a ESI Hot Paper and a Highly Cited Paper.
+- 05/2022: *My paper titled "A Survey on Deep Learning for Data-driven Soft Sensors" was selected as a ESI Hot Paper and a Highly Cited Paper.*

 - *07/2021*: My paper titled "Deep Learning for Industrial KPI Prediction: When Ensemble Learning Meets Semi-Supervised Data" was selected as a ESI Highly Cited Paper.